Designing a Luxury Wellness Room | Luxury Wellness Suite

 03

-• Choose the main room anchor: sauna, plunge, red light, or meditation feature.
+• Choose one main anchor: sauna, plunge, red light, sound, or meditation.

-• Decide whether the room is primarily recovery-focused, calming, or performance-driven.
+• Decide whether the room should feel calming, recovery-focused, or performance-driven.

 • Use lighting and finishes to soften the technical feel of wellness equipment.

-• Leave enough negative space so the room still feels luxurious and breathable.
+• Leave enough space so the room feels intentional and breathable.

 Design insight

-Luxury rooms rarely feel overfilled.
-They feel restrained, deliberate, and balanced.
-The strongest spaces often use fewer technologies, but integrate them more beautifully.
+Luxury wellness rooms usually feel restrained, balanced, and deliberate.
+The strongest spaces often use fewer technologies but integrate them more beautifully.

-This is the primary visual and experiential feature—often a sauna, cold plunge, red light system, or immersive sound installation.
+The primary feature, such as a sauna, plunge, red light system, or sound installation.

 Next step